Frequently asked questions

 We are more likely to get it right if patients, local people and stakeholders get involved at every stage of the planning process, preferably as early as possible.
 We want everyone in the region to understand what our proposals could mean for them before we take a more fully formed proposal out for formal public consultation later.

 We also need to have a realistic, deliverable proposal before we can launch a full public consultation.
-It is therefore important that as many people as possible help shape this by taking part in this pre-consultation stage.
+It is therefore important that as many people as possible help shape this by taking part in pre-consultation engagement.

 The existing Royal Preston Hospital and Royal Lancaster Infirmary sites will remain in place and deliver services to our population until new hospital facilities are opened.
 What this means for future hospital services needs to be worked through.
 The local NHS will continue to keep communities involved and provide further updates as soon as more information becomes available.